Sturgeon’s Law

 The biggest surprise was they held a survivor’s lap at 12:30 that lined up every car with a breast cancer survivor in it and was given a police escort around the course.
 Good for them, but they should have done it first thing in the morning, because it took a two hour chunk of time out of the middle of the day.
 Good thing we had the whole day off from work and didn’t do just an afternoon off or we would have only got in two laps.

-Raw gallery is up here: BMW Ultimate Drive 2008.
-Captions will come later.
+The gallery is here: BMW Ultimate Drive 2008.

 I’ll write more about the experience later this week too.